Akash743/Azure-Data-Engineering-Project-AP-Morgan/README.md

 We have three different type of file available.

-One could be product, another one could be product description and then the third one could be a customer.
+One could be Product, another one could be Product description and then the third one could be a Customer.

-So for the product, you can see it says that it should have these four digit columns started and it
+So for the Product, you can see it says that it should have these four date columns

-created modified it.

 And for this column, the data, whatever is coming should be in the format present in ColumnDateFormat.

-So our goal is if we are getting the customer file, we will pull the date format for this customr and so on.
+So our goal is if we are getting the customer file, we will pull the date format for this customer file and will validate

 So that's how we will use the schema validation for our incoming file on this date format.